Muimi272/Chat-Room/README.md

 2) Build and run the client
 - Prepare address.json in the repository root (see format below).
+- Use the Setter under Client-IP-Setter to generate or change the address.json .
 - From the repository root, compile only the client-side sources into an output directory:
   ```bash
   javac -d out client/*.java